nwestallen/poker-study/README.md

 * Convenience buttons for setting paint mix to selected mix intervals (1/6ths and 1/4ths)

 ## Planned Features
-* Enhancements for 3-bet scenarios:
-  - Toggle switch to 'lock' height of the paint mix on the range test screen: if an existing hand's height is 50%, whatever the action mix is, say raise 75% and fold 25%, apply that mix to the 50% remaining, so ultimately the underlying action mix will be raise 37.5% and fold 12.5%
-  - Function to convert non-folds to folds and folds to blanks so that you can paint based on extant range implied by previous action
 * Enhancements for postflop scenarios:
   - Input for specifying cards on board (flop/turn/river)
   - Toggle/remove blinds, set remaining players